Bladder Control Problems & Your Period

 Urinary incontinence is described as the loss of bladder control.
 There are a few types of urinary incontinence:

-Urge incontinence: Urge incontinence is similar to OAB; You feel the need to urinate frequently and urgently.
+Urge incontinence: Urge incontinence is when you feel the need to urinate frequently and urgently.
 Urge incontinence usually leads to urine leakage if you can’t make it to the bathroom on time or if your pelvic floor muscles or urethral sphincter are weak.

-Overflow incontinence: Overflow incontinence is just that: An overflow of urine from your bladder.
-This occurs when your bladder holds in urine and doesn’t empty completely, known as urinary retention.
+Overflow incontinence: Overflow incontinence occurs when your bladder doesn’t empty completely.
 When you have overflow incontinence, urine leaks or dribbles from your bladder.

 Mixed incontinence: Mixed incontinence occurs when you experience multiple types of incontinence at once.
 Symptoms are based on what kind of incontinence you are managing.